Once Upon a Time in Wonderland: Production and casting

 On May 10, 2013, ABC announced that it had greenlit the spin-off, as well as also announcing that John Lithgow would replace Reubens as the voice of the White Rabbit.
 On May 14, 2013, ABC announced that the spin-off will air in the Thursday night timeslot instead of making it a fill-in for the parent series.
 "We really want to tell the story without having to worry about how to stretch it for five years," said Edward Kitsis.
 "This is not meant to be a 22-episode season.
 Whatever it ends up being, we'll have told a complete story ..."
 It was revealed in August at the TCA Summer Press Tour that, contrary to previous reports that more than 13 episodes were ordered straight out the gate, only the usual number of 13 episodes had been ordered.
-Edward Kitsis and Adam Horowitz commented "However many we wind up doing this season, what we're planning to do is tell a kind of complete tale with a beginning, middle and end" and added "If it does well [and] people like it, hopefully we'll come back and tell another adventure with this cast."
+Kitsis and Horowitz commented, "However many we wind up doing this season, what we're planning to do is tell a kind of complete tale with a beginning, middle and end" and added "If it does well [and] people like it, hopefully we'll come back and tell another adventure with this cast."

-At Comic-Con 2013, it was announced that former Lost star, Naveen Andrews, would be joining the cast as the villain Jafar.
-It was announced in September that Keith David and Iggy Pop would also be included on the cast, as the Cheshire Cat and Caterpillar respectively.
-Iggy Pop will be a replacement for Roger Daltrey, who voiced the character originally as a guest star on Once Upon a Time.
-Barbara Hershey reprised her role as the Queen of Hearts in one episode.
+At Comic-Con 2013, it was announced that former Lost star Naveen Andrews would be joining the cast as the villain Jafar.
+It was later announced in September that Keith David and Iggy Pop would also join the cast as the Cheshire Cat and Caterpillar, respectively.
+Iggy Pop replaced Roger Daltrey, who voiced the character as a guest star on Once Upon a Time.
+Barbara Hershey reprised her Once Upon a Time role as Cora / Queen of Hearts in one episode.